 If you’re looking for things to do in Milford, CT, there are a number of fun activities to enjoy for the entire family.
 Thanks to its coastal atmosphere and pleasant public beaches, Milford is a hot spot for residents and visitors.

-Walnut Beach is the main waterfront section of Milford, CT and it’s home to many fun activities throughout the year.
+is the main waterfront section of Milford, CT and its home to many fun activities throughout the year.
 From summertime concerts under the pavilion to 5K races and art exhibits, there is truly something for everybody.

 Silver Sands State Park